Skips-Scramble/stochastic-finances/Notes.md

 - Add in optional TVM calc for payments per month
 - Right now the person has to enter in their information one at a time (like for cars).
 Should there be a thing to just says, "buy new car every X years, and just adjust according to inflation?"
+- Need to add an employer contribution bit
+  - I suppose this could be baked into the monthly, but if you're like me with annual contributions, then you'd need something extra

 ## Retirement
 - Change it so that retirement increase only changes at the start of a calendar year